ovenygren/TestProject/README.md

 # TestProject
-Just a test project for getting to lnow GitHub.
+Just a test project for getting to know GitHub.